nvaccess/nvda/user_docs/en/userGuide.md

 |---|---|
 |enabled |NVDA will report new symbols as they appear  in the composition string.|
 |disabled |NVDA will not report new symbols as they appear  in the composition string.|

-After reading or precomposition data has been combined into a valid pictographic symbol, most input methods place this symbol into a composition string for temporary storage along with other combined symbols before they are finally inserted into the document.

 #### Browse Mode {#BrowseModeSettings}